awslabs/amazon-sagemaker-workshop/Introduction/README.md

 ## Modules

 This workshop is divided into multiple modules.
 After completing **Preliminaries**, complete the module **Creating a Notebook Environment** next.
-You can complete the remaining modules in any order, EXCEPT the Videogame Sales module must be completed before the Extra Credit module.
+You can complete the remaining modules in any order.

 - Preliminaries